gittea-rpi/realML/working_notes.md

  	git checkout --track origin/icsiupdate
  	```

-8. Clone the realML repo and install it as a working package: this is necessary so that the primitive json annotations link to the correct git commit of the realML primitive repo
+8. Clone the realML repo and install it as a working package: this is necessary so that the primitive json annotations link to the correct git commits of the realML primitive repo.
+Everytime you do a commit then regenerate the
+json annotations, they will point to a different git commit.

 	```
 	git clone $REALMLREPO